Heard of the ketogenic diet? It’s a weight-loss method that cuts the carbs so you lose weight faster.

 Ketones are energy sources.
 When glucose is in limited supply, ketones are used as fuel.
 The liver makes ketones as fats break down.

 Bottom Line: The ketogenic diet consists of replacing carbs with high-quality fats.
 It boosts your metabolism, helps you burn fat, and produces much-needed ketones.
-The ketogenic diet also helps reduce your blood and sugar levels.

 Types of Keto Diets